nrv28/koinx/README.md

 Add user-specific data tracking and notifications.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Author
-Name: Your Name
-GitHub: Your GitHub Profile
-markdown
-Copy code

-### Steps to Use
-1. Replace placeholders like `<your-username>` and `<your-repository>` with actual details.
-2. Save this content in a `README.md` file in the root of your project.

-Let me know if you need help customizing it!